Medical Coder Career Overview

 Skilled Medical Coders who have the proper training and schooling are in high demand.
 Choosing the right Health Information degree program is crucial when preparing for a Medical Coder job.
-The Health Information Technology degree at Fremont College takes just 15 months to complete and will prepare you for a Medical Coder career.
+The Health Information Technology degree at Fremont University takes just 15 months to complete and will prepare you for a Medical Coder career.
 The program provides the knowledge and real-world training you need for a successful career in the Healthcare Information industry.
 Enroll today and be on your way to an exciting and rewarding career as a Medical Coder!

 Resources & Additional Reading * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Medical Records and Health Information Technicians